margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Beyond physical reproduction,
 there is spiritual renewal
-through spiritualizign thought, letting go of falsehood.
+through spiritualization of thought, and letting go of falsehood.

 <br>